takemobiteam/takemobi-test.github.io/docs/index.md

 ## After the Planning Window

-Once the Planning Window ends for a particular Destination & date of travel, Regular Planning no longer affects those Bookings.
+Once the Planning Window ends for a particular Destination & date of travel (And last to the last minute of the trip date?), Regular Planning no longer affects those Bookings.
 However, changes to Bookings or Flights will have the following effects:

 - If a Booking changes, the Booking will be dropped from the Trip and the Trip's schedule of stops will adjust as needed.
 The changed Booking will no longer be assigned to a Trip, and API calls will need to be used to assign it to a Trip.
 - If a Flight changes, all Bookings involving that flight will be dropped from their Trips, and those Trips' schedules will adjust as needed.
 Those Bookings will no longer be assigned to Trips, and API calls will need to be used to assign it to a Trip.